 - The location of the pancreas: The pancreas is deep in the abdomen, where it’s hard to see and reach.
 It’s also curved around large blood vessels, complicating surgical options.
 Blood vessels and many nearby lymph nodes (part of the immune system) can speed its spread.

-Complex tumors: Pancreatic tumors often have several cell types, making them more challenging to match with treatments.
+- Complex tumors: Pancreatic tumors often have several cell types.
+This makes them more challenging to match with treatments.

 - A related condition: Pancreatic cancer patients are especially likely to develop a wasting syndrome called cachexia (kuh-KECK-see-uh).
 These patients lose a lot of muscle and weight, leaving them less able to tolerate cancer treatments.

 These factors result in discouraging long-term survival rates.
 At the same time, statistics are averages that can’t predict the outcome for any one patient.
 In addition, five-year relative survival rates, the most common measure, are by definition based on treatments that were available five or more years ago.

 Signs of hope: Five-year survival rates have more than doubled over the past 20 years.
 The Knight Cancer Institute and other major cancer centers can offer surgery to more patients than ever.